 - ask if they have ever observed the applicant working with a child with challenging behaviour.

 In some cases, the law requires that a relevant history assessment is conducted before a person is engaged to work with children.
-The relevant history obligations for child safe environments page has more information about your organisation's obligation to conduct relevant history assessments.
+Visit the relevant history obligations page for more information about your organisation's obligation to conduct relevant history assessments.